-Update July 2012: This was one of the first efforts to comprehensively review anthropology textbooks for fall 2011 with regard to Neandertal admixture findings and Denisovan discoveries.
-There were several updates posted (search on “Denisovans” for more), and two related content sections: Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.
+Update:: In 2011, I attempted on this blog to comprehensively review anthropology textbooks for Introduction to Anthropology with regard to Neandertals-Denisovans and findings of admixture.
+I posted several updates (search on “Denisovans” for more).
+I also wrote two related content sections: Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.

 In 2011, not a single four-fields textbook mentioned the 2010 Denisovan finds, and only one–the Scupin and DeCorse textbook that became available in July 2011–discusses the Neandertal interbreeding.